 Part of living your life in recovery successfully requires you to gain a thorough understanding of your strengths and use them.

 Part of using all your strengths is the ability to narrow down and be honest about your weaknesses; only then can you stay away from addiction.

 Once you exit treatment, make sure your friends and associates are compatible and supportive of your sobriety goals and new life.

 By being around other prior users and alumni, managing and better dealing with your problems become easier with their support.

 Issues with anger seem to be prevalent among many in recovery.
-The alumni program gives its members the tools to learn how to handle difficult situations.
+The alumni program gives its members the tools to learn how to handle their emotions and difficult situations.

-Another important part of living life in recovery is knowing how to deal with your attitude and demeanor.
+Another important part of living life in recovery is knowing how to deal with one’s attitude and demeanor.
 We offer different classes to help our alumni.

 Life in recovery is also known in certain circles as the “second step to treatment.”

 Part of living in recovery requires the individual to practice mindfulness and remember that there are certain precautions they must now take to maintain sobriety.
 It is often difficult for prior users to overcome an addiction that when they fail to remain sober, they risk placing themselves back with the same situation they were in before entering treatment.
 In many cases, a complete change of environment is conducive to helping those in recovery.